WallarooLabs/wally/examples/python/alphabet_partitioned/README.md

 ### Processing

 The `decoder` creates a `Votes` object with the letter being voted on and the number of votes it is receiving with this message.
 The `Votes` object is passed to the `partition` function, which determines which partition the message should be sent to.
-Then the `Votes` message is passed along with the correct `TotalVotes` state to an `add_votes` State Computation, which modifies the state to record the new total number of votes for the letter.
-The computation then returns a new `Votes` object representing the new total count for that letter, which is sent to the `encoder` function that converts it into an outgoing message.
+Then the `Votes` message is passed along with the correct `TotalVotes` state to an `add_votes` state computation, which modifies the state to record the new total number of votes for the letter.
+The state computation then returns a new `Votes` object representing the new total count for that letter, which is sent to the `encoder` function that converts it into an outgoing message.

 ## Running Alphabet Partitioned